victornpb/file-open-resume/README.md

 # file-open-resume

-A substitute for `open()` that lets you resume from where you left off.
+A substitute for `open()` that let you resume from where you left off.

-Very use full for consuming large files, or running a ETL script.
+Very useful for consuming large files, or running a ETL script.

 # Example